oracle-livelabs/oci/apps-cloud-adventure-cio/05-analytics/analytics.md

 6. On the Settings tab, we will choose the attributes that are important to the analysis, which is cost-related information.

-    ***Sohel Jeelani, I recommend breaking this up into 2 slides due to Visual Studio Code formatting with bulleting inside click tracks**
+    ***Sohel, I recommend breaking this up into 2 slides due to Visual Studio Code formatting with bulleting inside click tracks**

     ![Auto insights view](images/image006.png)